castacks/robovision-pretrained-transformer/README.md

 # robovision-pretrained-transformer
-Pre-trained Transformer-based Feature Extractor for Robotic Vision
+Pre-trained Transformer-based Feature Extractor for Robot Vision

 Credits to Unimatch, whose source code serves as the basis of our model: